maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW4/HW4-report.md

 In conclusion, the chart illustrates a positive overall trend of decreasing infant mortality rates from 1980 to 1999.
 However, it also highlights disparities based on gender and race, with males and Black infants experiencing higher mortality rates.

+#### NOTE:

+I saw the Q/A cafe discussion in canvas after plotting this chart.
+I have used the same categories for question 2 which I used in question 1 as was mentioned in the instruction.

 **The Excel File for this chart, [dataset3_q2_excel.xlsx](dataset3_q2_excel.xlsx)**

+### Further Questions:

-**Further Questions:** What further questions does this prompt?
+**What further questions does this prompt?
 What hypotheses do you have about what the answers might be?
-Are there other tables that might help you address these questions?
+Are there other tables that might help you address these questions?**

 ***Question:*** Why have life expectancy and infant mortality rates changed over time?
 What factors have contributed to these changes?